vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-5-jdbc.md

 ```

 The handler receives an `AsyncResult<Void>`, _i.e._ a notification of the completion without an actual result.

+[NOTE Closing connection| Don't forget to close the SQL connection when you are done.
+The connection will be given back to the connection pool and be reused.]

 In the code of this handler, we check whether or not the statement has been executed correctly, and if so we check to see if the table already contains some data, if not, it inserts data using the `insert` method: